Remote Laundries is an outstanding example of a community-led and delivered initiative that is making a real difference.

 His Excellency General the Honourable David John Hurley AC DSC (Retd)

-The Remote Laundries project
+The Remote Laundries Project

-The Remote Laundries project was launched in 2019 by the Aboriginal Investment Group (AIG) to address the health issues associated with overcrowding and a lack of washing facilities in remote Aboriginal communities in the Northern Territory.
+The Remote Laundries Project was launched in 2019 by the Aboriginal Investment Group (AIG) to address the health issues associated with overcrowding and a lack of washing facilities in remote Aboriginal communities in the Northern Territory.

 The project provides communities with a purpose-built, free laundry facility while also creating employment opportunities.